-There are several applications for Swift developers that I use on an almost daily basis.
-Some of them are merely shortcuts for common tasks while others are indispensable to my workflow.
+There are several applications for Swift developers that I use on a daily basis.
+Some of them are merely shortcuts for common tasks while others are indispensable in my workflow.

 Several years ago, Reveal made a big splash in the Cocoa community.
 With very little setup, Reveal helps developers debug the view hierarchy of an application at runtime.
-The first time I used Reveal, I was quite impressed.
-Even though view debugging is now built into Xcode, Apple's implementation is pretty basic compared to Reveal's.
+I was immediately hooked the first time I used Reveal.
+Even though view debugging is built into Xcode, Apple's implementation is pretty basic compared to Reveal's.

 Reveal is very easy to use and much more powerful than Xcode's implementation.
 You can browse the view hierarchy, select views, and modify their attributes.
-Reveal recently added support for tvOS applications.
+Reveal also supports tvOS.
 If you are not using view debugging or you are not quite happy with Xcode's implementation, then give Reveal a try by downloading the trial version.

 With every major release of Xcode, Apple seems to change the location of the sandbox of simulator builds.
 Finding the folder you are looking for is painful and cumbersome.
 That is what the folks over at KF Interactive must have thought when they created SimPholders.

-SimPholders started its life as a free application and quickly become a popular utility among iOS developers.
-SimPholders 2 was released a few months ago and is now compatible with Xcode 7 and 8.
+SimPholders started its life as a free application and quickly became a popular utility among iOS developers.
 SimPholders lives in the status bar of macOS.
 The menu shows you a list of the most recent simulator builds and one click takes you to the application's sandbox.
 Even though SimPholders is no longer free, I can assure you that it is worth every cent.

-There are many utilities for browsing SQLite databases, but Base has been my favorite one for several years.
+There are many utilities for browsing SQLite databases, but Base has been my favorite one for close to a decade.
 It does exactly what I want it to do without being overly complex or hard to use.

 I primarily use Base for debugging Core Data issues, but you can use it for any task that involves a SQLite database.
 No matter how your application uses SQLite, with or without Core Data, Base is your best friend for debugging.
 Base supports syntax highlighting, snippets for frequently used SQL queries, autocompletion, and much more.